 Implementation Schedule

-Plan twentyThe LMPT meets quarterly to discuss lake management progress.
+This Plan has a twenty-year implementation schedule.
+The LMPT meets quarterly to discuss lake management progress.
 After Plan approval, a portion of these meetings will be used to ensure its timely implementation.
-P: 1) proposed(specified in Table 33 and Table 34) , 2) Plan’s
+The following steps will be followed annually for the first five years of Plan implementation to ensure: 1) proposed practices (specified in Table 33 and Table 34) are being implemented, and 2) this Plan’s 20% phosphorus reduction milestone is met.

-Table 33 and Table 34 the TMDL’s
+After the 20% reduction milestone is met, the same or similar meeting frequency and the types/amounts of practices in Table 33 and Table 34 will be replicated on additional cropland acres to meet the TMDL’s 44% and 80% TMDL based phosphorus reduction milestones over a twenty-year period.

 First quarter: